hylang/hy/docs/language/index.rst

     (print "this is if true")
     (print "this is if false"))

+As you can tell above, the first argument to if is a truth test, the second argument is a body if true, and the third argument (optional!) is if false (ie, "else"!).

 If you need to do more complex conditionals, you'll find that you don't have elif available in hy.
 Instead, you should use something called "cond".
 In python, you might do something like::